dmnn8tmv78-jpg/LIBRARY-ROOM-BOOKING/README.md

 The system follows a client-server architecture where the frontend communicates with PHP backend scripts that handle validation, database operations, and email notifications.

 ## 4-Week Development Plan
-- Week 1: Planning and UI wireframe design
+- Week 1: Planning and analysis of Ui Wireframe (Design a flowchat for booking).
-- Week 2: Database setup and booking form
+- Week 2: Design of Database set up and making student booking form.
-- Week 3: Admin dashboard and email integration
+- Week 3: Development of Admin dashboard and Email API integration.
-- Week 4: Testing and final deployment
+- Week 4: System testing and final deployment (Demo) and Maintence checking.

-## How to Run
+## Grouping Process
-1. Install XAMPP
+Finding suitable group members
-2. Place the project folder in `htdocs`
+Organized a group chat for daily updates and task tracking.
-3. Import the SQL file from `/database`
+ Identified individual skill sets (HTML/CSS for Ul, PHP for Logic).
-4. Configure database credentials in `config.php`
+ Scheduled weekly sync meetings to review progress and debug code together.
-5. Open `index.html` in your browser
+ Finalized all deliverables and checked against the SMART requirements.